-Review water management in the western boundary to reduce clean water flows into the main pit.
-This will include design works intended to divert clean water from the pit.
+Water management in the western boundary has been reviewed to reduce clean water flows into the main pit.
+Design works intended to divert clean water from the pit were completed in July 2023.

 Rehabilitation research and trials

 RRT PROJECT/TRIAL NAME OBJECTIVE OF TRIAL/PROJECT METHODOLOGY EXPECTED DATE STATUS NUMBER OF COMPLETION